Is Suffering God’s Penalty For Sin?

 If earthly afflictions were God’s penalty for sin, he would not bother to produce goodness from them.
 Instead, he would let us suffer without purpose.

-He would consider the absence of any benefit to our suffering part of our just punishment.
+He would consider the absence of any benefit to our suffering to be part of our just punishment.

 Indeed, the eternal punishment reserved for those who reject God’s salvation plan will have no redeeming value.